manNomi/react/PR_TEMPLATE.md

-# Fix: eslint-disable-next-line should only affect lint checking, not compilation
+# Fix: Show incompatible library warnings even with eslint-disable

 ## Summary

-This PR fixes a bug in the React Compiler where `eslint-disable-next-line` comments for react-hooks rules were suppressing lint checks for the entire function instead of just the next line, causing developers to miss critical `incompatible-library` warnings.
+This PR fixes a critical bug where developers miss `incompatible-library` warnings when using `eslint-disable-next-line` in custom hooks.
+The fix ensures developers are always informed about incompatible APIs that break memoization, even when they suppress other lint rules.

 ### Problem